 How Do I Know If My Carbon Monoxide Detector Is Working?

-Your home’s carbon monoxide detector has the potential to save your life as well as the lives of your loved ones and pets.
-Yet merely installing a carbon monoxide detector will not suffice.
-It is critically important that you test the alarm to ensure its functionality.
+Your home’s carbon monoxide detector has the potential to save your life and the lives of your loved ones and pets.
+Yet merely installing a carbon monoxide detector won’t suffice.
+It’s critically important that you test the alarm to ensure it’s functional.

-Carbon monoxide is especially dangerous to homeowners as it can’t be seen, tasted, touched, or heard.
-Your home’s air could be poisoned by carbon monoxide and you might not find out until it is too late.
+Carbon monoxide is especially dangerous because it can’t be seen, tasted, touched, or heard.
+Your home’s air could be poisoned by carbon monoxide, and you might not find out until it’s too late.
 This so-called “silent killer” is a gas that can only be detected with a functional carbon monoxide alarm.

 - Shortness of breath